Genetics of Colorectal Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Major Genetic Syndromes

-Table 8.
-Clinical Practice Guidelines for Diagnosis and Colon Surveillance of Familial Adenomatous Polyposis (FAP) continued...
+Table 9.
+Clinical Practice Guidelines for Colon Surveillance of Attenuated Familial Adenomatous Polyposis (AFAP) continued...

 Adenomas, serrated adenomas, and hyperplastic polyps can be seen in MAP patients.
 The CRCs tend to be right-sided and synchronous at presentation and seem to carry a better prognosis than sporadic CRC.
-The Mallorca group and National Comprehensive Cancer Network (NCCN) have established clinical management guidelines based on available literature.
-These guidelines are generally consistent but have some differences related to age at initiation of surveillance.
-NCCN recommends beginning initiation at age 25 to 30 years repeated at 2 to 3 year intervals, while the Mallorca group recommends surveillance beginning at age 18 to 20 years with upper-tract surveillance beginning at age 25 to 30 years.
-The recommended surveillance interval can be based on the burden of involvement according to Spigelman criteria.
-Total colectomy with ileorectal anastomosis may be appropriate for patients with MYH-associated polyposis, provided that they have no rectal cancer or severe rectal polyposis at presentation and that they undergo yearly endoscopic surveillance thereafter.
+Clinical management guidelines for biallelic MAP range between once a year to every 3 years for colonoscopic surveillance beginning at age 18 to 30 years,[92,185,188] with upper endoscopic surveillance beginning at age 25 to 30 years.
+(Refer to Table 10 for more information about available clinical practice guidelines for colon surveillance in biallelic MAP patients.)
+The recommended upper endoscopic surveillance interval can be based on the burden of involvement according to Spigelman criteria.
+Total colectomy with ileorectal anastomosis or subtotal colectomy may be appropriate for patients with MYH-associated polyposis, provided that they have no rectal cancer or severe rectal polyposis at presentation and that they undergo yearly endoscopic surveillance thereafter.[188,193]

 Table 10 summarizes the clinical practice guidelines from different professional societies regarding colon surveillance of biallelic MAP.